 5. The proliferation of BYOD policies that can bring outside threats inside or cause data to leak: 74%

-Better training is one way for smaller companies with less money to spend on security can use to help stem the tide of these various cyber-attacks.
-And taking the steps to transform the entire company into a ‘security aware’ business will go a long way toward prevention.
-Arming employees with the foundational knowledge about the traditional attack vectors of malware such as phishing and how they can protect themselves especially from socially engineered attacks will make a huge difference with very little expense.
+Better training is one way for smaller companies with less money to spend on security to help stem the tide of these various cyber-attacks.
+Taking the steps to transform the entire company into a ‘security aware’ business will go a long way toward prevention.
+Arming employees with the foundational knowledge about the traditional attack vectors of malware such as phishing and how they can protect themselves, especially from socially engineered attacks will make a huge difference with very little expense.

 Maintaining a strong password policy and backing up regularly while retaining a recent backup copy off-site, requires no additional technology expense but is critical to protecting against the most common attacks.